microsoft/Windows-appsample-coloringbook/README.md

 * Using the Windows.Services.Store API for managing in-app purchases
 * Customizing Windows Ink experiences with custom tools and pages
-* Saving Windows Ink onto an image
+* Saving Windows Ink onto an image using [Win2D](https://www.nuget.org/packages/Win2D.uwp)
 * Manipulating Windows Ink with other files to save, open, export, share, and print

 ## UWP development